Cookie Dough S’mores

 Notes

-• Heat-treating the flour: There are two methods to heat treat flour to make it safe to use in this edible cookie dough recipe.
+There are two methods to heat treat flour to make it safe to use in this edible cookie dough recipe.
+Just be sure it reaches 160 degrees F, the temperature that kills bacteria!

 1. Bake it.
 Preheat your oven to 350 degrees and spread the flour evenly on a large baking sheet.
 Bake for 5-10 minutes or until the temperature reaches 160 degrees F.